danielamoh1/OpenStack-Setup-Testing/README.md

 ![2024_10_03_13y_Kleki](https://github.com/user-attachments/assets/12bd8e83-3f4a-49a6-b032-303d051aa543)

-now ill run the packstack command to deploy the multi-node env
+now ill run the `packstack --answer-file=packstack-answers-20241002-194118.txt` command to deploy the multi-node env

 NOTE: Make sure you have a passwordless SSH connection established to each node before deploying the env